redis/redis-om-python/README.md

     age: int
     bio: Optional[str]
 ```

-**NOTE**: Redis OM uses Python type annotations for data validation.
-See the _Data Validation_ section of this README for more details.

 Now that we have a `Customer` model, let's use it to save customer data to Redis.